 User comments are critical to debate.
 Should we pay for them?

 We are testing payment options that let readers reward authors and commenters.
-This could bring a new economics of the internet – you can join the experiment.
+This could bring a new economics of the internet – join the experiment.

 Micropayments let web users send money online more easily than ever.